How to Make Your Ping Pong Paddle Sticky + Keep It Sticky

-But there are easy steps you can take to help prolong the life of your precious rubbers.
-In this blog post, I will be answering all your questions on how to make ping pong paddles sticky.
-By the end, you should understand how to properly care for your rubbers.
+However, there are more steps you can take to preserve your grip even better.
+In this post, I will cover everything you need to know about making your ping pong paddle sticky.
+You should understand how to properly care for your rubbers by the end.

-Grip refers to the rubber’s ability to generate spin.
+- Grip or stickiness refers to the rubber’s capacity to generate spin.
 This is the rubber’s ability to maintain contact with a singular point on the ball without slipping.

-Tackiness, on the other hand, is a little more specific.
-It refers to the rubber’s ability to quite literally stick to the ball.
-You can easily conduct a tackiness test by pressing your bat against a ball and holding it upside down to see how long the rubber can hold it without it falling.
+- Tackiness, on the other hand, is a little more specific.
+It refers to the rubber’s ability, quite literally, to stick to the ball.
+You can easily conduct a tackiness test by pressing your paddle against a ball and holding it upside down to see how long the rubber can hold it without it falling.
 If you’re using Chinese table tennis rubbers, there’s a good chance your rubbers are tacky.

 Think of tackiness as a sub-class of grip.
-There are other ways of having a grippy rubber with the absence of tackiness.
-A soft sponge, for example, allows the ball to sink more into the sponge which increases the surface area of rubber in contact with the ball.
+There are other ways of having a grippy rubber without tackiness.
+A soft sponge, for example, allows the ball to sink more into the sponge, increasing the surface area of the rubber in contact with the ball.

 Ultimately, we are concerned with spin production here, and any contributor to grip will do.
 Do not be concerned if your rubbers are not tacky.
 They were likely not designed to be.
 The vast majority of rubbers are only slightly tacky but still very spinny.